deepakkaushik72/PAA_Mod11_Used_car_Prices/README.md

 Practical Application Assignment II

-Link to Jupyter Notebook:
+Link to Jupyter Notebook: https://github.com/deepakkaushik72/PAA_Mod11_Used_car_Prices/blob/main/prompt_II.ipynb

 Link to the Images:

-Link to Data:
+Link to Data: Cant have the data here as the file size is 54 MB

 1. BUSINESS PROBLEM: Predicting the used car prices (Dependent variable is Price) with a clear objective to help the Used Car Dealers to make the Data Driven informed decisions on negotiating the Car Prices and maximize their margins.